tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

         body: {}
 ```

+As you can see, it's highly similar to the OpenAPI spec.
+There's really not much point in having multiple specifications in the industry, so my guess is that in 5 years, RAML will be obsolete.

 ## Outputs

 You can generate outputs using the RAML spec from a variety of platforms.
 Here are three ways: